oddbird/greenmud/greenmud.md

 ------

-Rob wants a seat, and does she mind?
+Rob wants a seat,
+and does she mind?
 He has a book black planner and all that.
 The works.

 ------

-Doing work over latte cream, with hazel green gray eyes like his shirt.
+Doing work over latte cream,
+with hazel green-gray eyes
+like his shirt.

 ------